JimLynchCodes/Trufflepuff/README.md

 # Trufflepuff
-Like Hufflepuff from Harry Potter, but with the Solidity cli Truffle
+Like Hufflepuff from Harry Potter, but with the Solidity cli named, _"Truffle"_.